dyninst/spi/doc/developer/README.md

 `SpFunction* callee(SpPoint* point, bool parse_indirect = false);`

-Returns the callee at the given call *point*.
-If *parse\_indirect* is false and the call instruction is an indirect call instruction, then we skip parsing it and return NULL immediately.
+Returns the callee at the given call point.
+If parse_indirect is false and the call instruction is an indirect call instruction, then we skip parsing it and return NULL immediately.
 If the callee is not found, NULL is returned.

 `string DumpInsns(void* addr, size_t size);`

-Returns a nice textual representation of all instructions at the memory area of \[ *addr*, *addr* + size\].
+Returns a nice textual representation of all instructions at the memory area of [addr, addr + size].

 `static bool ParseDlExit(SpPoint* pt);`

 Detects the dlopen function call, and parses the library that is just loaded.
 It is invoked immediately after the dlopen function call is returned.

 Class SpContext
 ---------------